 Parent-Child Interaction and Language Learning Lab

-Dr. Kondaurova is part of the Heuser Hearing Research Center (HHRC) which is open to many of Louisville's top audiologists, researchers and scientists.
+Dr. Kondaurova collaborates with the Heuser Hearing Research Center (HHRC) which is open to many of Louisville's top audiologists, researchers and scientists.
 The HHRC conducts, promotes and distributes research on human hearing and hearing loss.
 It is located on the 3rd floor of the Heuser Hearing Institute's hearing serves building in downtown Louisville and is home to dedicated research facilities including two double-walled sound booths and a sound-field testing room.